 Here at Planswell, we know that figuring out how much to put in which account, for how long, at what rate can make anyone’s head spin.
-We’ll help you decide the best vehicle to invest your money while paying attention to fees and returns.
 Just because you may not be an expert, doesn’t mean you can’t take responsibility and understand what’s going on with your money – this is your retirement after all.

 We support you buying your dream home, but it’s also important that you feel confident that this is the right step for you – before you decide to buy.
 Despite what people may tell you, it’s not always the better choice.

 Next, you should start to save for a 20% down payment, which is often the recommended amount.
 This puts you in a good position for a low-interest mortgage loan and seriously reduces your risk of owing more than you own.
 You should also set some money aside for closing costs, which can range from 2-5 % of the home’s final purchase price.

 Make sure you’re financially (and mentally prepared) for the additional costs besides your mortgage when you purchase a home.

 Annual property taxes are a major cost, and each community is slightly different in what is due.
 You’ll want to know precisely what that annual cost breaks down to on a month-to-month basis, on top of your mortgage payments.
 Also, do your research on utility costs, such as water and heating bills.

 If this all seems a bit overwhelming, here at Planswell we can help break down some of these costs that aren’t as easily visible when you’re first looking at just a mortgage payment.

 If you’re thinking of growing your family and having children (no pressure, it’s a personal choice), now is the time to prepare.